blmendoza/SqueakSpeaks/README.md

 # squeaks
-This is the link where the rubber duck picture came from: https://pressupinc.com/blog/2014/06/psychology-underlying-power-rubber-duck-debugging/
+Duck icon created by Joanna Kus.

+SqueakSpeaks is a rubber duck you can vent to about most of your coding related problems.